mjrgh/DCSExplorer/README.md

 services.
 It's easy to incorporate into any C++ project, and its programming interface is easy to use.
 It works with all of the DCS pinball titles released from 1993 to 1998.
-I've tested representative ROMs for every DCS title and validated that they produce PCM output that's bit-for-bit identical to the PinMame emulator's output.
+I've tested representative ROMs for every DCS pinball machine title and validated that they produce PCM output that's bit-for-bit identical to the PinMame emulator's output.
 (In fact, this cross-checking turned up two small bugs in PinMame's DCS emulation, which have since been fixed in the PinMame mainline.
 Having the two completely different emulator designs agree on every single bit makes me more confident that both of them are getting it exactly right.)
-The code is written in a readable style and extensively commented, in the hopes that it can serve as an informational resource to DCS internals for people who can read C++ code, and as a reference implementation for developing new DCS-related
+The code is written in a readable style and is extensively commented, in the hopes that it can serve as an informational resource to DCS internals for people who can read C++ code, and as a reference implementation for developing new DCS-related